Oliver Cromwell: Early life

 Oliver Cromwell was baptised on 29 April 1599 at St John's Church, and attended Huntingdon Grammar School.
 He went on to study at Sidney Sussex College, Cambridge, then a recently founded college with a strong Puritan ethos.
 He left in June 1617 without taking a degree, immediately after his father's death.
 Early biographers claim that he then attended Lincoln's Inn, but the Inn's archives retain no record of him.
 Antonia Fraser concludes that it is likely that he did train at one of the London Inns of Court during this time.
-His grandfather, his father, and two of his uncles had attended Lincoln's Inn, and Cromwell sent his son Richard there in 1647.
+His grandfather, his father and two of his uncles had attended Lincoln's Inn, and Cromwell sent his son Richard there in 1647.

 Cromwell probably returned home to Huntingdon after his father's death.
 As his mother was widowed, and his seven sisters unmarried, he would have been needed at home to help his family.

 Marriage and family

-Cromwell married Elizabeth Bourchier (1598–1665) on 22 August 1620 at St Giles-without-Cripplegate, Fore Street, London.
-Elizabeth's father, Sir James Bourchier, was a London leather-merchant who owned extensive lands in Essex and had strong connections with Puritan gentry families there.
+Cromwell married Elizabeth Bourchier (1598–1665) on 22 August 1620 at St Giles-without-Cripplegate on Fore Street, London.
+Elizabeth's father, James Bourchier, was a London leather-merchant who owned extensive lands in Essex and had strong connections with Puritan gentry families there.
 The marriage brought Cromwell into contact with Oliver St John and leading members of London's merchant community, and behind them the influence of the Earls of Warwick and Holland.
 A place in this influential network proved crucial to Cromwell's military and political career.
 The couple had nine children: